Sphere 17 – Regional Youth Service

 ic2

-The youth service is provided in line with the Service Level Agreement as issued by the City of Dublin Youth Services Board on behalf of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY).
-The Woodale Youth Justice Project is a Garda Youth Diversion Project funded through the Irish Youth Justice Service covering the Darndale and Priorswood area.
+The youth service is provided in line with the Service Level Agreement as issued by the City of Dublin Youth Services on behalf of the Department of Education and Youth.
+The Woodale Youth Justice Project is a Youth Diversion Project funded through the Irish Youth Justice Service covering the Darndale and Priorswood area.

 OUR VISION